TheNounProject/CollectionView/README.md

 * [Noun Project for macOS](https://thenounproject.com/for-mac/)

 ## Contributing
-No process yet for contributing but feel free to start a conversation in issues or reach out on twitter
+No specific process in place yet for contributing but feel free to start a conversation in issues or reach out on [@NounProjectDev](https://twitter.com/NounProjectDev)

 ### To do
 * Write tests (especially for results controllers and cell manupulation)
+* Add some common use cell subclasses classes

 ## Licence
 This project is released under the [MIT license](https://github.com/TheNounProject/CollectionView/blob/master/LICENSE).